olliebrownlow/ticketing/README.md

-## Ticketing web application with a microservices architecture
+# Ticketing web application with a microservices architecture

 Ticket selling website written in Typescript and using a microservices structure.

+Users can browse tickets for upcoming events, and can sign up to purchase those tickets or advertise to sell tickets they own but no longer want.

 ## Tech stack